sphinx-doc/sphinx/doc/extdev/event_callbacks.rst

       12. event.env-check-consistency(app, env)

    13. event.write-started(app, builder)
-       - this is called app.parallel_ok is determined and set
+       - This is called after ``app.parallel_ok`` has been set, which must not be altered by any event handler.

    # The updated-docs list can be builder dependent, but generally includes all new/changed documents,
    # plus any output from `env-get-updated`, and then all "parent" documents in the ToC tree